kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/README.md

 🏄  Done!
 Thank you for using minikube!
 ```

-If you open up the virtualbox gui, you should a new vm called minikube running.
+If you open up the virtualbox gui, you should see a new vm called minikube running.
 If you check the status again, you should now see:

 ```bash
 $ minikube status